 Here's a summertime favorite with a healthy twist.
-An easy lemonade recipe with honey and a splash of orange.
+An easy homemade lemonade recipe with honey simple syrup and fresh lemon juice.

 This recipe starts with making honey simple syrup.
 Which is a fancy way of saying honey dissolved in hot water.
 This makes it easy to mix into the lemon juice.
 If you've ever tried to stir honey into a cold drink, you know it just stays together and sinks to the bottom of the glass.

 Squeezing the lemons goes pretty quickly with a handheld citrus juicer.
 I have a few different ones and this is the one I like best.
 You can have all the lemons juiced in the time it takes to heat the water.

 Pro tip: Before cutting the lemons, press and roll them on the cutting board with the palm of your hand to make them easier to squeeze.

 Then all that's left to do is stir together the honey syrup, lemon juice, and remaining water and let it chill in the fridge.

 Serve this simple lemonade in tall glasses over a full glass of ice.
 Add a squeeze of orange for an extra citrusy sweetness.
 Or add a squeeze of lime juice for a hint of lemon lime flavor.